kindlerl/healthcare_metrics_data_pipeline/project_summary.md

 [See associated visualization](./assets/images/full/observation1_hppd.png)

-- *Meadow View Health* and Rehabilitation experienced a **consistent decline** in patient days across three months, but only reduced nurse hours after the second month — suggesting a lagging staffing adjustment in response to occupancy drops.
+- Some providers, like *Meadow View Health and Rehabilitation* showed a **consistent decline** in patient days across three months, but only reduced nurse hours after the second month — suggesting a lagging staffing adjustment in response to occupancy drops.

-- *Parkview Care Center* showed a **brief dip in HPPD in May followed by a partial recovery in June**, indicating a moderate and timely adjustment in staffing as patient volume changed.
+- Other providers, like *Parkview Care Center* showed a **brief dip in HPPD in May followed by a partial recovery in June**, indicating a moderate and timely adjustment in staffing as patient volume changed.

-- In contrast, *Lutheran Life Villages* demonstrated **stable staffing alignment**, with HPPD fluctuating less than ±5% from a 3-month average of 3.77 — implying either **consistent occupancy patterns or deliberate staffing stability**.
+- In contrast, *Lutheran Life Villages* maintained a **stable staffing alignment**, with HPPD fluctuating less than ±5% from a 3-month average of 3.77 — implying either **consistent occupancy patterns or deliberate staffing stability**.

 > Together, these cases highlight the operational complexity of aligning nurse staffing to fluctuating patient volume and underscore the importance of tracking HPPD to identify where mismatches may occur.